 It goes without saying that you will need to allocate enough time to make this move successfully.
 If you are already stretched thin, the launch of an offshore development team may not be the right option.

-2. Launching Your Offshore Software Development Team
+Launch Your Offshore Software Development Team in Vietnam

 Building your brand prior to seeking staff is a step that many companies seeking an offshore development team will neglect.
 Your company needs to be seen as a desirable place to work, evidenced by tangible long-term prospects and a sense of excitement.
 Spending time in the local scene, and especially with local partners and media, can make it significant easier to attract and retain talent for the company.

 When it comes to selecting staff, it’s rare that the requested salary is the best way to tell the difference between candidates.
 Don’t rely on code samples or reference checks as these can be faked.
 Use referrals, and use sample assignments to find a good team.
 Test their ability before you hire them full time, or make sure you carefully assess their ability before the expiry of the probation period.

 Investing the right amount of time in selecting your team can avoid the headache of a wayward project months later.

 Perhaps it doesn’t need to be said, but it’s imperative that you manage your staff appropriately.
 There will be repercussions at some stage if you treat your offshore staff as second-class citizens.

 Your offshore team will need leadership, planning and oversight.
 How much of these attributes are required at a local level will depend on your head office’s capabilities: is your head office good at managing projects and local staff?
 Can your head office prepare detailed specifications?
 Will they train staff?
 Can they be in attendance regularly?